 Fireplaces are indeed comforting to the eye and visually appealing as the focal point for your living room, often offering perfect home decor.
-Electric fireplaces are especially useful for any home as they are eco-friendly, are simple to install, and are known to be a hassle-free alternative.
+Electric fireplaces are especially useful for any home as they are eco-friendly, simple to install, and are known to be a hassle-free alternative.
 It is a quiet, efficient heating choice that is also friendly to the environment and does not emit harmful gases.
 The cost factor for electric fireplaces in the living room is also lower than other types of fireplaces, and you won’t spend as much as someone with a wood or gas fireplace.
 All you have to do is plug into the power and you are ready for your new fireplace surround.

 Do you feel that something is still lacking in your electric fireplace that could make it more appealing?
 Does a mantel complete its look?
 Anyone familiar with the Magikflame story knows that electric fireplace mantels are an easy way to upgrade the living room look and feel.
 Mantels allow you to personalize your fireplace and make the front of the fireplace more appealing, in addition to providing some security and safety features that protect your home occupants.
 Let’s look at the types and how to build an electric fireplace mantel for your fireplace surround.

 Types of Electric-Fireplace Mantels

 There are four different types of mantels for your modern electric fireplaces, which you can choose depending on the area of application.

 Standard Wall Mantel

 They are the typical choice for most people as they are enough for their needs.
 A standard unit has been designed to stay flat against the drywall, making the entire fireplace and mantel setup look like a traditional large electric fireplace.
 It also creates a unique illusion of real wood burning within the space.
 The installation of the standard mantel is also quite easy and does not require demolition or a costly installation.